cognitivetech/Psychology-Summaries/Altered_Traits.md

 # Altered Traits Daniel Goleman, Richard Davidson

+> Daniel Goleman and Richard J Davidson show us the truth about what meditation can really do for us, as well as exactly how to get the most out of it.
+Sweeping away common misconceptions and neuromythology to open listeners' eyes to the ways data has been distorted to sell mind-training methods, the authors demonstrate that beyond the pleasant states mental exercises can produce, the real payoffs are the lasting personality traits that can result.
+But short daily doses will not get us to the highest level of lasting positive change - even if we continue for years - without specific additions.
+More than sheer hours, we need smart practice, including crucial ingredients such as targeted feedback from a master teacher and a more spacious, less attached view of the self, all of which are missing in widespread versions of mind training.
+The authors also reveal the latest data from Davidson's own lab that point to a new methodology for developing a broader array of mind-training methods with larger implications for how we can derive the greatest benefits from the practice.
+Exciting, compelling, and grounded in new research, this is one of those rare books that has the power to change us at the deepest level. - [](https://www.amazon.com/Altered-Traits-Science-Reveals-Meditation/dp/B075M1ZY2P?&tag=cognitivetech-20)

 ## Contents
 - [The Deep Path and the Wide](#the-deep-path-and-the-wide)
   - [THE DEEP PATH](#the-deep-path)